eternaItree/eternaItree.github.io/_posts/2022-10-29-PAWNYABLE_UAF_Walkthrough.md

 So now we have a new problem, how do we create a fake function table and ROP chain in the kernel heap AND figure out where we stored them?

-### Creating and Locating a ROP Chain and Fake Function Table
+## Creating/Locating a ROP Chain and Fake Function Table

 This is where I started to diverge from the author's exploitation strategy.
 I couldn't quite follow along with the intended solution for this problem, so I began searching for other ways.
 With our extremely powerful read capability in mind, I remembered the [`msg_msg`](https://elixir.bootlin.com/linux/latest/source/include/linux/msg.h#L9) struct from @ptrYudai's aforementioned structure catalog, and realized that the structure was perfect for our purposes as it: